geisonbiazus/blog/posts/test-driven-development-a-step-by-step-guide.md

 ## But why test first?

 If you first write your production code, then you write your test, there is no guarantee that you tested everything your production code does.
 Also, there is no guarantee that your test will fail if you have a bug in the code.
-By following the TDD cycle and laws, explained below, you make sure that every behavior of your code has is covered by a test, and you can refactor with total confidence.
+By following the TDD cycle and laws, explained below, you make sure that every behavior of your code is covered by a test, and you can refactor with total confidence.

 ## TDD Cycle